SellerSpot/universal-types/README.md

 # universal-types

-Contains all common type definitions shared across all applications in the ecosystem.
+Contains all common type definitions shared across all applications in the SellerSpot ecosystem.